farrantch/chasefarrant.com/site/projects/chasefarrant.com/index.md

                                                          │                        │
                                                          └────────────────────────┘
 ```
+ There is also a separate CloudFormation template for CodePipeline that automatically deploys updates.

 &nbsp;
 ## Fonts
-Instead of linking to Google Fonts, I downloaded the fonts locally using [this](https://www.reddit.com/r/webdev/comments/sfnk0l/ive_seen_a_number_posts_about_improving_page/) guide and the [google-webfonts-helper](https://gwfh.mranftl.com/fonts) tool.
+Instead of external links to Google Fonts, I downloaded the fonts locally using [this](https://www.reddit.com/r/webdev/comments/sfnk0l/ive_seen_a_number_posts_about_improving_page/) guide and the [google-webfonts-helper](https://gwfh.mranftl.com/fonts) tool.

   - Headings - _Quicksand_
   - Body - _Noto Sans_
   - Code - _Jetbrains Mono_

+ Doing this reduces the number of API calls to external URLs and improves performance.

 &nbsp;
 ## Colors: